top of page

 Fetal Alcohol Spectrum Disorder (FASD) is a neuro-developmental disorder caused by alcohol exposure during pregnancy.
 Children with FASD experience disruption to their neurodevelopment, and 50-94 % of children with FASD meet DSM-5 diagnostic criteria for ADHD difficulties.
 There is a paucity of evidence on whether stimulant medication is effective in treating ADHD symptoms in children with FASD.
 The limited evidence available suggests there is a wide variation in treatment response to stimulant medication in children with FASD.

-What are N-of-1 trials?
+What are N of 1 trials?

-N-of-1 trials use the patient as their own control to determine whether a treatment is effective for them.
+N of 1 trials use the patient as their own control to determine whether a treatment is effective for them.
 These study designs are often mistaken for “qualitative” or “descriptive” case studies, but they are prospectively designed quantitative studies designed to rigorously collect and analyse data from an individual.
 They provide more reliable conclusions than the “trial and error” approach that is commonly used to determine the best treatment for a patient in clinical practice.

-N-of-1 trials provide the opportunity for the highest level of evidence to be obtained about what works for an individual.
+N of 1 trials provide the opportunity for the highest level of evidence to be obtained about what works for an individual.
 Results can be used to inform shared decision-making about future management.

 N-of-1 trials to test stimulants in children with FASD